nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Design Considerations**

 Current Design: We chose to keep a single class `DeleteCommand`, which the user can use to delete student records either by targeting the student’s name or student ID.
+Note that we chose not to delete student records by their index in the list since deletion is irreversible, and we wanted users to be aware of the exact student name when they are executing a `DeleteCommand`.

 Pros:
 - The user does not have to remember different types of delete commands such as `DeleteStudentByNameCommand` or `DeleteStudentByIDCommand`.